AmirStha/node_react_aws/deployment_instructions.md

   - "**region**" is the aws region you want to deploy your application
     \

-* check if resources are created after resources are created
+* check if resources are created in aws console(Cloudformation Section)
 * push the code to the code commit repo(manual for now for first time)
 * To push follow the two steps: